JerryHamm/Extractify-Automatic-License-Plate-Recognition/README.md

 The `make` command builds darknet so that the darknet executable file can be used to run detectors.

 Make sure you are in the darknet directory then run this command: `make`

+# Technologies Used

+- Darknet: Open-source neural network framework written in C and CUDA.
+It is used for training and implementing deep neural networks, including object detection models like YOLO (You Only Look Once).

+- YOLOv4: YOLOv4 (You Only Look Once version 4 a state-of-the-art real-time object detection model).
+The algorithm employs the YOLOv4-tiny variant for license plate detection.
+The algorithm uses Darknet for license plate detection.

+- PaddleOCR: PaddleOCR is an open-source optical character recognition (OCR) library based on PaddlePaddle, a deep learning platform.
+It is used for text recognition on cropped license plate images.

+- OpenCV: Open Source Computer Vision Library

+- Python: The algorithm is implemented in the Python programming language, which provides a wide range of libraries and tools.

+- FastAPI: a high-performance web framework for building APIs with Python.
+With FastAPI, you can create an API that exposes the ALPR algorithm's functionality, allowing users to send images for license plate recognition.

+- PIL (Python Imaging Library): PIL is a Python library for image processing.
+It provides functions for image loading, manipulation, enhancement, and filtering.
+The algorithm utilizes PIL for image preprocessing.

+- Computer Vision: The algorithm leverages computer vision techniques to process images and extract relevant information from license plates.